 In regard to the new Infrastructure Levy, we have a number of concerns.
 Our main concern is that payment would be moved from commencement to occupation.
 Although this will aid developer cash flow, it will prevent infrastructure being in place on occupation or shortly afterwards.
+One solution would be to charge council tax or some sort of vacant land tax on all new homes that are granted detailed planning permission.
+The land value rises as soon as permission is granted through the 'national' system so it seems reasonable that some betterment should accrue from that point.
+It would also encourage build out rates which is a significant issue.
 Payment on occupation is also more problematic to administer particularly for national park authorities that do not administer council tax.
 Secondly, the White Paper states that the Infrastructure Levy could be used to improve services or reduce council tax.
 This of course runs the risk that it would be spent on general Council budgets rather than providing infrastructure to support growth.
 Finally, we have concerns about affordable housing, which is already provided at well below the levels of need and should not be reduced further.
 Providing on site affordable housing is crucial to ensure we do not create new areas segregated by wealth.
 It is unclear how we would secure the details of affordable housing such as tenure and local priority with the new system.
 Given the huge gains conferred on the value of land when planning permission is granted any Infrastructure Levy should aim to capture more value than the current system.
 Capturing increased value for public benefit should also help increase the acceptability of development in areas.